• Skip to primary navigation

 It will prevent the mixture from getting runny.

-Crab lettuce wraps are elegant, and you can serve them with almost anything, including your crab salad.
+Crab lettuce wraps are elegant, and you can serve them with almost anything, including your crab salad - for more crab-focused pairings, see crab legs side suggestions for simple menus.

 7. Chicken Fajita Quesadilla with Cheddar Cheese